 FFS on Too Early CPA Execution.

+To be concluded in RAN3#118:

+- Too Early CPA Execution will be considered.

 2.2 Potential scenarios for MRO for CPC

 Too Late CPC Execution: UE receives CPC configuration, while a SCG failure occurs before CPC execution condition is satisfied; a suitable PSCell different with source PSCell is found based on the measurements reported for the UE.